Build a Private Cloud

 How We Helped

-The client had 4 manufacturing plants in two states so an on premise solution was not ideal.
+Our client has 4 manufacturing plants in two states so an on-premise solution was not ideal.
 We recommended purchasing a state of the art, 3 server cluster solution to be hosted at a local data center which was best in class.

 Cloud to Co-location Facility Savings